violetafurculita/ML-AI-UC-Berkeley-Course/Module 20 Capstone Project Initial Report and EDA/README.md

 ##### Contact and Further Information
-- please see module 24 folder for
+- please see **Module 24 folder** for complete documentation and full notebook.